 Great Contribution and Criticisms of General Zhang Xun

 Seven days after their epic sacrifice, another army of the Tang Empire arrived in this city, defeated the rebel armies, and took it back.

 Ten days later, Empire Tang’s main force recovered other important big cities, including their capital, and achieved substantial success in other battlefields and kept winning.

 The rich southeast China was well protected so that they could keep providing food and money to Tang’s army, and millions of people living there were saved.

 Zhang Xun and his soldiers and those sacrificed civilians, however, didn't get the chance to see the triumph that they had participated in and made a great contribution to; later he was widely criticized for allowing cannibalism.

-However, his great contribution and loyalty were also praised by his emperor.
+But his exceptional military talent, great contribution, and loyalty were also praised by the emperors of Tang.

 You Might Also Like: